MiguelSavignano/dockerize-stack/README.md

 # Dockerize Stack

-This it's a generator for generate Dockerfile and docker-compose for your application for development and production
+This it's a generator for generate Dockerfile and docker-compose for your application

 ## Why?

 - Help to configure multiple applications using the same templates.

-- For build a quick stack for your development enviroment docker is the best tool you can use, but you need to configure the Dockerfile docker-compose, persisted database data, set the entrypoint...

-- For deploy to kubernetes you need first Dockerfile for your application, this templates help to build optimize docker image for productions enviroments.

-- Using templates is more easy customize docker build process (Dockerfile, docker-compose).
+- Using templates is more easy to dockerize diferent type of projects.

 ## Install